Bob-Playground/WWDC-Stuff/WWDC-2020/10163-OC-Runtime-Changes/Transcript-Edited.md

 We’re gonna cover **three changes** in this session.

-- First, there’s a change in the data structures that the **Objective-C runtime** uses to track classes.
+- First, there’s a change in **the data structures that the Objective-C runtime uses to track classes**.
 - Then we’ll take a look at changes to **Objective-C method lists**.
 - Finally, we’ll look at a change in how **tagged pointers** are represented.